• Skip to primary navigation

 • ½ pound dried black eyed peas If possible soak the beans overnight for the best flavor

-• 2 tablespoon olive oil
+• 2 tablespoons olive oil

-• 1 tablespoon garlic salt heaping
+• 1 teaspoons garlic salt *

-• 1 tablespoon garlic powder
+• 1 teaspoon garlic powder *

-• 1 teaspoon black pepper
+• ¼ teaspoon black pepper *

 • 4 pieces bacon sliced into small pieces (uncooked)